MarkelHoxha1/SingerKaraoke/README.md

 # SingerKaraoke
-Simple program to use thread and reading from files
+Simple console program to use thread and reading from files to improvisation Karaoke songs.